seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O, she knew well
 Thy love did read by rote and could not spell.
 But come, young waverer, come, go with me,
-In one respect I’ll thy assistant be;
+In one respect I'll thy assistant be;
 For this alliance may so happy prove,
-To turn your households’ rancour to pure love.
+To turn your households' rancour to pure love.

 **ROMEO**
 O, let us hence; I stand on sudden haste.